tropicbliss/Minecraft-Username-Availability-Checker/README.md

 # Minecraft Username Availability Checker
 This tiny utility is able to check Minecraft usernames in bulk to determine whether they were made available recently.

+## New version?
+This newer version uses Mojang's API instead of obtaining data through NameMC via web scraping.

+### Advantages:
+- Faster
+- Less stringent rate limiter
+- 1 dependency to download instead of 2

+### Disadvantages:
+- Inability to get username availability time.
+- More likely to break if Mojang changes its API

+Feel free to use the older version which still works fine at the time of writing.

 ## Requirements
 - requests